Dean of Engineering, Cooper Union Engineering school

 Inducted in 1996

-Dr. Baum earned her Ph.D. from Polytechnic University in New York and has been awarded honory doctorates from Union College, Trinity College, Notre Dame University, the Colorado School of Mines, and New Jersey Institute of Technology.
-She is a Fellow of IEEE, SWE, ASEE, and ABET.
+Eleanor earned her PhD from Polytechnic University in New York.
+Union College, Trinity College, Notre Dame University, the Colorado School of Mines, and New Jersey Institute of Technology has awarded her with honorary doctorates.